Stealthy Patch-Wise Backdoor Attack in 3D Point Cloud via Curvature Awareness: Method

 To optimize the patch-wise trigger $\xi$ for both attack efficiency and high stealthiness, we ensure that poisoned samples are misclassified into the target class $Y_t$ while maintaining minimal perceptual distortions.
 This is achieved through the following loss function $L_T$:

+The cross-entropy term encourages the trigger to induce the target prediction reliably.
+The regularizer $L_{reg}$ keeps the poisoned geometry close to the original geometry.
 In the regularizer function $L_{reg}$, we employ Euclidean distance $L_{ED}(X, \mathcal{T}(X))$ and Chamfer distance $L_{CD}(X, \mathcal{T}(X))$ to enforce similarity between the original and poisoned point clouds, and Hausdorff distance $ L_{HD}(X, \mathcal{T}(X))$ is used to control the worst scenario of outliers.
 The final regularization term is formulated as:

 where $\lambda_1,\lambda_2,\lambda_3$ control the relative contribution of each loss term.
 This joint optimization framework ensures that the spectral trigger remains both effective and imperceptible, enabling stealthy backdoor attacks on 3D point cloud models.